 Revision 1 is closed for registrations, replaced by current version

 Precluded Course: HERM 334 is a cross-listed course—a course listed under two different disciplines—PHIL 334.
 PHIL 334 may not be taken for credit by students who have obtained credit for PHIL 334.

 HERM 334 is not available for challenge.

-Heritage Resource Management 334 / Philosophy 334: Professional Ethics in Heritage Resources Management examines the ways that ethical issues and moral theories shape heritage practice as well as critical methods for analyzing and evaluating a variety of positions on these issues.
+Heritage Resource Management 334: Professional Ethics in Heritage Resources Management examines the ways that ethical issues and moral theories shape heritage practice as well as critical methods for analyzing and evaluating a variety of positions on these issues.
 These issues and theories are approached through an understanding of moral reasoning as well as the various principles in ethics that have been accepted as framing heritage practice.
 It also deals with formal ethical guidelines and less formal rules that govern practice.
-Through this course students will gain an understanding of the reasons and imperatives for ethical behaviour in professional life, and the unique ethical dilemmas that heritage practitioners face in regards to collection, preservation, representation, and exhibition.
+Through this course students will gain an understanding of the reasons and imperatives for ethical behavior in professional life, and the unique ethical dilemmas that heritage practitioners face in regards to collection, preservation, representation and exhibition.
 This course is divided into two parts.
-Part I, “An Introduction to Professional Ethics in Heritage Resources Management,” presents conceptual and foundational issues, while Part II, “Ethical Issues in Heritage Resources Management,” discusses ethical issues that are specifically raised in heritage resources practice.
+Part I, “An Introduction to Professional Ethics in Heritage Resources Management” presents conceptual and foundational issues, while Part II, “Ethical Issues in Heritage Resources Management” discusses ethical issues that are specifically raised in heritage resources practice.
 Although it is unlikely that all moral and ethical dilemmas can be resolved, it is the intent of this course to offer both the structural background in traditional and modern philosophies of ethics and morals, and a variety of approaches to some key questions or problems.

 HERM 334 is a required course in the Heritage Resources Management program, but welcomes all students.